uprm-inso4116-2025-2026-s1/semester-project-uprm-gamified_gym/docs/Doc_ReadMe.md

 Users can log workout sessions with repetitions and calories.
 The system awards points or badges for completed activities.
 A history of activities is stored and viewable.

+## Design
+This document will contain the developemt design as you achieve the milestones.
+This can include drafts, thougths or approaches to doing your tasks.

+## Testing
+This document will include your test results for your tasks/milestones.
+No project starts out perfect, the process include prototypes.
+This is the main emphasis which lets all members know what is the current status of your work.